 Greshko,M and Clark,R (2017) Turned to stone.
 National Geographic 231 no.6, 92-105, June.

 Henderson,DM and Tanke,DH (2010) Estimating past and future dinosaur skeletal abundances in Dinosaur Provincial park, Alberta, Canada.
 CJES 47, 1291-1304.

 Hendry,L (2019) More fossil finds for RCI.
 Community Press, Belleville, Ontario, 16-17, 31 January.

 Hudson's Hope Museum (2016) Hudson's Hope Historical Museum.
 Hudson's Hope Historical Museum, 9510 Beattie Drive, P.O.
 Box 98, Hudson's Hope, B.C., museum visit, 08 August.

-Lambert,D and the Diagram Group (1990) Dinosaur Data Book: Facts and Fictions about the World's Largest Creatures.
-Avon Books, New York, 320pp.
+Lambert,D and the Diagram Group (1998) Dinosaur Data Book: Facts and Fictions about the World's Largest Creatures.
+Diagram Visual Information and Avon Books, New York, 1991, updated version published by Gramercy Books (Random House), New York, 320pp.

 Liu,J, Ji,Q, Gao,Y and Li,Z (2011) A new species of the ankylosaurid dinosaur Crichtonsaurus (Ankylosauridae: Ankylosauria) from the Cretaceous of Liaoning Province, China.
 Acta Geologica Sinica 81 no.6, 883 - 897.